cds-git/nvim/README.md

 Add and setup the following packages
 * neotest
+* some terminal
-* dap-ui
+* buffer manager
 * oil
-* some terminal

-- Look in NvChad for keybinding and things that is missing
+- Look for missing keykinds
 - Fix lualine to not split in middle for other windows